Learn what You Need to Know about the Field Sobriety Tests During a DUI Traffic Stop in Arizona from Phoenix DUI Defense Attorney Mark Weingart

 Reasonable Suspicion vs. Probable Cause in Arizona DUI Cases

 In order to understand how, when, and why the police gather evidence in DUI cases, it is first necessary to understand the difference between “reasonable suspicion” and “probable cause.”

 Although many people use these terms interchangeably, they are very different.
 They apply under different circumstances, they establish different requirements for the police, and they establish different rights for suspects in DUI and other criminal cases.
-In order to pull you over, the police must have “reasonable suspicion” that you are driving drunk.
-In order to arrest you, the police must have “probable cause” to believe that you are guilty of DUI.
+To pull you over, the police must have “reasonable suspicion” that you are driving drunk.
+To arrest you, the police must have “probable cause” to believe that you are guilty of DUI.